nicolehao34/LeadGen.AI/README.md

 ### Exporting leads and uploading them to CRM platforms
 As title.
 The backend for this is not implemented yet.
 But would help with Dupont Tedlar's workflow integration.

+### Displaying Match Details with Sources
+Each generated lead should have a tab on its page named match details that shows exactly which previously specified criteria the lead matched with, this can be done using the GPT-o4 model as well.

+Currently, if you click on the tab, it displays the following message:
+No detailed match criteria available for this lead This lead was generated with an earlier version of the system which didn't include detailed matching metrics.

+### Linkedin Sales Navigator API
+I have the backend and the frontend setup for this feature but I unfortunately don't have a linkedin API key....
+So as a result the linkedin links you see in the demo are all invalid.
+In the main branch, I still kept most of the backend functionalities for linkedin services.
+If you are curious.

 ### Feedback Loop

 I didn't get the time to implement this fully, but ideally, after contacting leads, the end-user should be able to update their status to improve future lead generation, to truly create a humna-in-the-loop ai agent experience.
 For example: